bloxstreet/support/guides/training-guide.md

 The next part of training is the Cafe Test.
 In this test, you will ask your LRs for any available drink.
 Wait for them to make it and say “Of course," or something related to that.
 LRs must have understandable grammar in this test.
 Ensure that LRs know about the slush machine and the fact it has different flavors that can be selected once a COLD CUP is touched.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
 If the LR still brings the incorrect drink, you may fail them.
 For this test, LRs should use the handto system.

-### Restocking Explanation
-{: .text-purple-100 }
-{: .no_toc }

-The next part of training is the Restocking Explanation.
-In this explanation, you will be responsible for informing your LRs about the restocking process at BloxStreet.

-### Pharmacy Explanation
-{: .text-purple-100 }
-{: .no_toc }

-The next part of training is the Pharmacy Explanation.
-In this explanation, you will be responsible for informing your LRs about the pharmacy in BloxStreet.

-### SubShoppe Explanation
-{: .text-purple-100 }
-{: .no_toc }

-The SubShoppe Explanation is after the Pharmacy Explanation.
-In this explanation, you will be responsible for informing your LRs about BloxStreet's SubShoppe.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }